 However, if you feel like you want to study up for the written test, you can get a copy of the latest edition of Rules of the Road from JAF for 1,430 yen (digital copy for 864 yen).
 The book will also be useful post-test as it helps to explain some of the obscure road markings and signs you may find while driving.

-During the lunch break period, the offices will close but the center itself will remain open.
+During the lunch break period (12 PM – 1 PM), the offices will close but the center itself will remain open.
 There is a restaurant and small convenience store at the center if you need to get food.
 However, people are also allowed to walk the course during the lunch break as well, which is highly recommended.
 Walking the course will help you to visualize what you need to do and where you need to do it.
-In addition, there may be possibly parts of the course that you do not encounter in your day-to-day driving (such as the S-curve and “crank” turn”), so getting familiar with them before driving is best.
+In addition, there may be possibly parts of the course that you do not encounter in your day-to-day driving (such as the S-curve and “crank” turn”), so getting familiar with them before driving is highly recommended.

 The Driving Test